kailash-manasarovar/statement/docs/index.md

 ## Summary statement to the police

-This document details the multiple crimes committed against myself, and countless others, by an international criminal porn enterprise based in North London and Spain, over many decades since I was a child.
+This document details the multiple crimes committed against myself, and countless others, by an international, criminal porn-enterprise based in North London and Spain, over many decades since I was a child.

 I am Dr Katharine Margaret Murphy, Y2775989H; previously residing at Carrer Furs 15, Bloque 1, Escalera 2, Piso 3, Apartamento 17, Dénia, 03700 Alicante, Spain; an apartment set up with advanced spy-cam technology.